- This detailed article explains the eBird data quality process.

 - Photo documentation is among the best information you can submit when you find a rare bird; see our article on adding your photos and other media to eBird checklists.

-We do hold our reviewers to a high standard and expect their communications to be civil, courteous, and appropriate.
+We hold our reviewers to a particularly high standard and expect their communications to be courteous and appropriate.
 Editors that are not appropriately respectful and courteous will have their review privileges removed.
 Please get in touch at firstname.lastname@example.org if you have any experiences with the review process that do not conform to these standards.

 Review Tool and Filter Instructions (download below as .pdf)